ElvinQad/WRM/docs/prd.md

 **Final Decision:** **✅ READY FOR ARCHITECT** - The PRD is now comprehensive, properly structured, and ready for architectural design.

 ## **7. Next Steps**
+*   **Current Status:** Epic 1 (Dynamic Timeline) is ✅ **COMPLETE** with full drag-and-drop, resizing, and view management.
+*   **Next Priority:** Epic 2 (Custom Ticket Types) implementation using NestJS + Fastify + Prisma backend stack.
+*   **Future Roadmap:** Epic 3 (AI Assistant) and Epic 4 (Social & Collaboration) for full MVP completion.
 *   **Architect Prompt:** "Please review this completed PRD and the existing codebase.
-Create a detailed brownfield architecture document that outlines the necessary changes to the frontend and backend to implement all epics and stories."
+Create a detailed brownfield architecture document that outlines the necessary changes to the NestJS + Fastify + Prisma backend and Next.js frontend to implement Epic 2, 3 & 4 features."
+*   **Implementation Focus:** Custom ticket types with Prisma schema extensions, AI integration architecture, and social sharing mechanisms.
 *   **UX Expert Prompt:** "Please review the UI/UX goals in this PRD.
-Create wireframes or mockups for the core screens and components, focusing on the dynamic timeline and the AI assistant interface."
+Create wireframes for the Settings page, Ticket Type creation interface, AI Assistant chat interface, and Social/Collaboration views."